New Fourth Order Postprocessing Techniques for Plate Bending Eigenvalues by Morley Element: Notations and Preliminaries

-According to \cite{hu2021optimal}, the HHJ element admits an important superconvergence property on uniform triangulations. \begin{lemma} Suppose that $(\sHHJc,\uHHJc)$ is the solution of Problem \eqref{eq:HHJ} on a uniform triangulation with $f=\lambda u$ and $u\in V\cap H^{\frac{9}{2}}(\Om,\mathbb{R})$.
+For the plate bending problem with the clamped boundary condition \eqref{bc:cb}, it was analyzed in \cite{hu2021optimal} that the HHJ element admits an important superconvergence property on uniform triangulations as presented below.
+For Problem \eqref{model} with the simply supported condition \eqref{bc:ssc}, $M_{\bn\bn}(\sHHJc - \PiHHJ \sigma)=0$ for all edges $e\in \cE_h^b$.
+A simple extension of the analysis in \cite{Hu2016Superconvergence} proves the superconvergence property of the HHJ element when \eqref{bc:ssc} is imposed. \begin{lemma} Suppose that $(\sHHJc,\uHHJc)$ is the solution of Problem \eqref{eq:HHJ} with boundary condition \eqref{bc:cb} or \eqref{bc:ssc} on a uniform triangulation, $f=\lambda u$ and $u\in V\cap H^{r}(\Om,\mathbb{R})$.
 It holds that